 This article explains how to access and understand the Capital Assets report in FreeAgent.

-You'll find the Capital Assets screen by navigating to the ‘Accounting’ tab at the top of your screen and selecting ‘Reports’ from the drop-down menu.
+Navigate to the ‘Accounting’ tab at the top of the screen and select ‘Reports’ from the drop-down menu.

 In the ‘Breakdown’ section, select ‘Capital Assets’.

 What you'll see here is each asset that your business has bought, listed at its net book value.
 Net book value is the net of VAT price, less depreciation.

 FreeAgent will then work out its depreciation over its useful life.
 If the business is a UK Limited Company, FreeAgent will also work out the capital allowances you can claim against your corporation tax bill.